Factbox: Impact of El Nino on key crops in Asia and South America

-NEW YORK A U.S. government weather forecaster on Thursday extended its outlook for the duration of El Nino, seeing the conditions as likely to continue into the Northern Hemisphere spring.

-Global forecasters are increasing their projections for the strength and duration of El Nino, which means "the little boy" in Spanish.
+SINGAPORE Closely watched weather forecasts by Japan and Australia on Tuesday are likely to confirm the return of El Nino this year.
+In 2009, the weather pattern had caused the worst drought in four decades in India and ravaged croplands across Asia, driving food prices to multi-year highs.

-This warming of sea-surface temperatures in the Pacific causes heavy rains and floods in South America and scorching weather in Asia and even East Africa.
+El Nino, or "the little boy" in Spanish, is characterised by a warming of sea-surface temperatures in the Pacific.
+It causes heavy rains and floods in South America and scorching weather in Asia and even east Africa.

 WHEAT

-Australia's high-protein wheat crop is likely to take a hit, with El Nino expected to bring dry weather across the country's eastern grain-belt.
-Wheat is planted in April-May, and September is the crop's make-or-break month.
-Some recent rains in parts of the east coast have encouraged farmers to plant the crop.
+Australia's high-protein wheat crop is likely to take a hit with El Nino expected to bring dry weather across its eastern grain-belt.
+Wheat is planted in April-May and the period that makes or breaks the crop is in September.
+Some rains in recent weeks in parts of the east coast have encouraged farmers to plant the crop.

 RICE

-Despite abundant rice stocks in key producers India and Thailand, El Nino is likely to curb the output of Asia's staple food.
-This would provide a floor under rice prices that are trading about 12 percent below last year's peak.
-A rally could stoke inflationary fears and unrest in the region.
-Rice is planted in May-July and requires rains in July and August.
+Although there are abundant stocks of rice in key producers India and Thailand, El Nino is likely to curb the output of Asia's staple food.
+This would provide a floor under rice prices that are trading around 12 percent below last year's peak.
+A rally in rice has the potential of stoking inflationary fears and unrest in the region.
+Rice is planted in May-July and requires rains between July and August.

 SOYBEANS

-Soybean production would take a hit in India, Asia's second-largest producer of the oilseed, if El Nino brings dry weather to the western and central regions of the country.
-This could prompt India to import more palm oil, which would further raise prices for it.
-Soybeans are planted in June-July, and the crop needs rains in August-September.
+Soybean production would take a hit in India, Asia's second largest producer of the oilseed, if El Nino brings dry weather to the western and central regions of the country.
+This could prompt India to import more palm oil and spur further potential gains in prices of the tropical oil.
+Soybeans are planted in June-July and the crop needs rains in August-September.

 PALM OIL

-El Nino does not immediately hit palm oil supplies since it takes about nine months to a year for the trees to show stress due to drought.
-But rising demand from top importers India and China as well as concerns over an eventual tightening in supplies due to any crop stress would boost prices.
+El Nino does not immediately hit palm oil supplies as it takes about nine months to a year for oil palm trees to show stress due to drought.
+But rising demand from top importers India and China as well as concerns over an eventual tightening in supplies due to any crop stress will boost prices.
 About 90 percent of palm oil, which accounts for 35 percent of global edible oil supply, is produced in Indonesia and Malaysia.

 CORN

 Corn production in China and India is also at risk.
-Typically, China escapes the brunt of El Nino, but corn yields may be curbed because the crop needs relatively higher volumes of water.
-India's crop exports may drop, helping U.S. and South American suppliers sell more.
+Typically, China escapes the brunt of El Nino but corn yields may be curbed as the crop needs relatively higher volumes of water.
+India could see its crop exports drop, helping U.S. and South American suppliers sell more.

 COFFEE

-Forecasters say El Nino's effect on South American coffee and sugar cane is likely to be mixed.
-South American coffee plantations, which are still stressed due to a drought that hit in the past year, should benefit from the emergence of an El Nino during the harvesting season in the next six months because the weather pattern brings rains to the region.
+The El Nino's impact on South American coffee and sugar cane is expected to be mixed.
+South American coffee plantations, which are still stressed due to a drought that hit in the past year, should benefit from the emergence of an El Nino during the harvesting season in the upcoming six months.
+The El Nino brings rains to the region.
 But the rains would also hurt the quality of the harvested beans by making them more bitter.

 SUGAR CANE

-Drought-ravaged sugar cane in South America will also benefit from rains, although heavy rainfall caused by an El Nino could interrupt and slow harvesting.
-It would also lower cane's content of sucrose, the main sugar that crystallizes.
+Likewise, drought-ravaged sugar cane in South America will also benefit from rains, although heavy rainfall caused by an El Nino could interrupt and slow harvesting.
+It also lowers cane's content of sucrose, the main sugar that crystallizes.

-(Reporting by Naveen Thukral and Henning Gloystein in Singapore, Reese Ewing in Sao Paulo and Chris Prentice in New York)
+(Reporting by Naveen Thukral and Henning Gloystein in SINGAPORE, Ewing Reese in SAO PAULO; Editing by Himani Sarkar)